-Heat and work are forms of energy that can not be associated with the state of the system, that is, with its equilibrium configuration; in particular, both forms of energy are recognized the moment they transit, flow.
+Heat and work are forms of energy that cannot be associated with the state of the system, that is, with its equilibrium configuration.
+In particular, both forms of energy are recognized the moment they transit, flow.

 ΔE = Q - W

-The classic formula of sensible heat is:
+The classic formula for sensible heat is:

-while the latent heat is:
+while that of latent heat is:

 Q = λ·m

-For example, the increase in water temperature from 20 ° C to 50 ° C under standard conditions (ie, at a pressure of 1 atm) is determined by the fact that sensible heat is provided, whereas, if the Water has already reached the boiling temperature, stores energy (in the form of latent heat), keeping its temperature unchanged, until the phase change from liquid to vapor occurs.
+For example, the increase in water temperature from 20 ° C to 50 ° C under standard conditions (i.e. at a pressure of 1 atm) is determined by the fact that sensible heat is provided.
+If the water has already reached boiling temperature, it stores energy (in the form of latent heat), keeping its temperature unchanged, until the phase change from liquid to vapor occurs.

-Heat, temperature and internal energy
+What relationship do heat, temperature and internal energy have?

 Heat is not a property associated with a thermodynamic equilibrium configuration.
-In the presence of a temperature gradient, heat flows from the points at higher temperatures to those at lower temperatures, until thermal equilibrium is reached.
+In the presence of a temperature gradient, heat flows from points at higher temperatures to those at lower temperatures, until thermal equilibrium is reached.

 For internal temperature and energy they have logical expressions (that is, they are scientifically correct) of the type: "the body has a certain temperature, it has a certain internal energy, it acquires energy, it gives energy".

 Heat is exchanged between two bodies (or two parts of the same body) and not possessed by a single body (as is the case with internal energy).
-In particular, the heat flows due to a temperature difference between the system under study and the environment that interacts with it, then the heat only manifests when it passes between the system and the environment due to a temperature difference.
+In particular, heat flows due to a temperature difference between the system under study.
+The environment that interacts with it.
+So, heat only manifests when it passes between the system and the environment due to a temperature difference.

 The transfer (or exchange or propagation) of heat between systems can be done in three ways: